FeiMao-326/Comfyui-General-API-Node/README.md

     -   Includes advanced seed control (`fixed`, `increment`, `randomize`).
 2.  **Text Batch Replace**: A powerful text utility for performing up to 10 find-and-replace operations in a single node.
 3.  **JSON Parser**: Deconstructs complex, nested JSON payloads into 8 separate text outputs with a built-in labeled preview.
 It deeply searches for user-defined keys, perfect for handling structured prompts.
+4.  **Show Text**: Displays input text directly on the node UI.
+5.  **Simple Text**: A simple text input node for passing strings to other nodes.

 ### 🔧 Installation